Nikhil-Wani/Data-structure-and-algorithm/README.md

 <b>Red-Black Tree</b>

-In this tutorial, you will learn what a red-black tree is.
-Also, you will find working examples of various operations performed on a red-black tree in C, C++, Java and Python.
 Red-Black tree is a self-balancing binary search tree in which each node contains an extra bit for denoting the color of the node, either red or black.

 A red-black tree satisfies the following properties: